Tax collector faces sex trafficking count with new charges

 In July, he was charged with four counts of using his office to create fake driver licenses for himself.

-Greenberg resigned from his job after his arrest.
+Greenberg, a Republican, resigned from his job after his arrest.
 He was elected to office in the Orlando suburb in 2016 and faced controversies throughout his tenure.

 Sign up for Daily Newsletters